Vous êtes un professionnel et vous avez besoin d'une formation ?

 Number of experiments.

-pvals : sequence of floats, length p
+pvals : array-like of floats

-account for the remaining probability, as long as
+for the remaining probability, as long as

 size : int or tuple of ints, optional